mohammednazim007/Fix-JS-Problems/README.md

    chore(deps): update dependencies to latest versions Update all project dependencies to their latest versions to ensure compatibility and security.

-# 💡 Tips for Writing Commit Messages:
+#💡 Tips for Writing Commit Messages:

-# check the docker images that are currently running
+1. Check the docker images that are currently running docker images
-docker images

-# To display the running docker containers
+2. Display the running docker containers docker ps
-docker ps

-# To display all the docker containers
-docker ps -a
+3. Display all the docker containers docker ps -a

-# To create a new docker image with a specific name
-docker build -t create-name .
+4. Create a new docker image with a specific name docker build -t create-name .

-# To create a new docker image with a specific name and version
-docker build -t create-name:v1 .
+5. Create a new docker image with a specific name and version docker build -t create-name:v1 .

-# To run a docker image in an interactive terminal with a specific container ID
-docker run -it 4d722a10e4b3
+6. Run a docker image in an interactive terminal with a specific container ID docker run -it 4d722a10e4b3

-# To run a docker image in a container
-docker run -p (custom port 8080):(EXPOSE 8000) image-name
+7. Run a docker image in a container docker run -p (custom port 8080):(EXPOSE 8000) image-name

-# Run the docker image in a container with (--rm) to automatically remove the container when it exits.
-docker run -p 8005:8000 --rm app-node:v1
+8. Run the docker image in a container with (--rm) to automatically remove the container when it exits. docker run -p 8005:8000 --rm app-node:v1

-# Run the docker image in a container with (--name) to give a custom name to the container.(BEST PRACTICE)
-docker run -p 8555:8000 --name node-one --rm nodes:v1
+9. Run the docker image in a container with (--name) to give a custom name to the container.(BEST PRACTICE) docker run -p 8555:8000 --name node-one --rm nodes:v1

-# Stop a running docker container
-docker container stop 6412c863db20
+10. Stop a running docker container docker container stop 6412c863db20

-# Start a stopped docker container
-docker container start 6412c863db20
+11. Start a stopped docker container docker container start 6412c863db20

-# To remove a docker image
+12. Remove a docker image
 docker rmi image-name

-# To remove a specific docker image
-docker rmi node-app:v1
+13. Remove a specific docker image docker rmi node-app:v1

-# To remove a docker container
+14. Remove a docker container
 docker rm container-id

-# To list all the docker images
-docker image ls
+15. Display list of all the docker images docker image ls

-# Display the running docker containers
-docker container ls
+16. Display the running docker containers docker container ls

-# Display the running docker containers with hidden containers
-docker container ls -a
+17. Display the running docker containers with hidden containers docker container ls -a

-# This command removes all stopped containers — it won’t touch running ones.
-docker container prune -f
+18. This command removes all stopped containers — it won’t touch running ones. docker container prune -f

-# This command removes all unused images — it won’t touch running ones.
-docker image prune -a
+19. This command removes all unused images — it won’t touch running ones. docker image prune -a

-# Run a docker image in a detached terminal with a specific image
-docker run -p 8004:8000 --name container --rm -v "/c/Users/nazim/Desktop/Fix-JS-Problems:/app" image-name:v1
+20. Run a docker image in a detached terminal with a specific image docker run -p 8004:8000 --name container --rm -v "/c/Users/nazim/Desktop/Fix-JS-Problems:/app" image-name:v1